PlainsightAI/legacy-docs/start.md

 For testing purposes, we recommend adding a landmark around your current geographical area.

 ### Add an Attribute Condition
-Attribute - a custom condition (also known as a "freeform condition") which allows you to specify attributes/properties and the logical condition to be evaluated.
+Attribute - a custom condition or freeform condition which allows you to specify attributes/properties and the logical condition(s) to be evaluated.
 These conditions can be simple using pre-defined attributes (Manufacturer, Device Type) or written to be more complex using the Advanced editor.
-The attributes being compared in the operations will need to exist in the data stream for the device.
+The attributes being compared in the conditions will need to exist in the data stream for the device.

+4. When adding conditions, be sure to select whether these are **AND or OR** conditions.
+**AND** is selected by default, meaning the device will need to satisfy all conditions to trigger the rule.
+For example, a device needs to be inside a landmark AND also be an iOS device to trigger the rule.
+**OR** can be used if the device only needs to satisfy one condition to trigger the rule.
+For example, a device needs to either be inside a landmark OR be an iOS device to trigger the rule.

 ## Using the Sense API
 -------------------
-TODO
+The Sense dashboard functions such as logging in, creating projects, channels, rules, and landmarks can all be performed using the Sense API.
+See [Sense API Docs](http://docs.sixgill.com/sense-api.html) for more information.